sustrik/libdill/man/ipc_close.md

 IPC protocol is a bytestream protocol (i.e. data can be sent via **bsend()** and received via **brecv()**) for transporting data among processes on the same machine.
 It is an equivalent to POSIX **AF_LOCAL** sockets.

 This function closes an IPC socket cleanly.
 Unlike **hclose()** it lets the peer know that it is shutting down and waits till the peer acknowledged the shutdown.
 If this terminal handshake cannot be done it returns error.
+The socket is closed even in the case of error.

 _deadline_ is a point in time when the operation should time out.
 Use the **now()** function to get your current point in time.
 0 means immediate timeout, i.e., perform the operation if possible or return without blocking if not. -1 means no deadline, i.e., the call will block forever if the operation cannot be performed.